To be notified, by email. when there’s news, events and/or consultation information posted on the website click here

 SLS operates on Crown lands and people have the right to be involved in decisions affecting them.
 Interested and affected public have local knowledge and expertise that can improve how our operations are conducted.

-Our promise to stakeholders is to keep them informed, listen to and acknowledge concerns and aspirations and provide feedback on how public input influenced decisions.
+Our promise to interested parties is to keep them informed, listen to and acknowledge concerns and aspirations and provide feedback on how public input influenced decisions.
 SLS’s public involvement policy is to carefully consider feedback and then respond to stakeholders by addressing their concerns.
-Changes to a plan or operation as a result of public input are recorded by SLS and communicated to the stakeholder.
+Changes to a plan or operation as a result of public input are recorded by SLS and communicated to the interested party.

 To achieve our objective, Spray Lake Sawmills maintains communication programs in each of the following areas: